Irish Beef Stew is a recipe that cooks all day to deliver a delicious, warm and comforting meal in the evening. The perfect meal to unwind with.

-My mom always used her pressure cooker to make stew, it tenderizes and cooks the meat in a very short amount of time.
-I like to use my slow cooker.
-Because I can prepare the stew in the morning, forget about it, and have a Gr8 meal that evening.
 Now many people use the Instant Pot.
 I don't have one yet, but that is my next big kitchen purchase.
 So whatever method you use, enjoy an Irish Stew, easy enough for a weekday, delicious enough for company!

 This Slow Cooker Irish Beef Stew is a peasant meal, nothing fancy; sometimes simple comfort food is the way to go.